The nonprofit Law Enforcement Alliance of America’s

 “Because I still do not know their motives or the source of their funding, I am concerned that they (or whoever is behind them) might again hijack any future race if I was a candidate,” Cullen said in an email.

-A bill that would have required groups like the LEAA to reveal their donors failed in the Arkansas House this week, the Arkansas Democrat-Gazette
+would have required groups like the LEAA to reveal their donors failed in the Arkansas House this week, the reported.
+Arkansas Democrat-Gazette

 The Arkansas race was simply the latest in a string of judicial elections in which the LEAA helped determine the winners.